HyperLoopDesign

 HyperLoopDesign is a resource for Hyperloop engineers, looking at the design challenges and solutions for final designs or sub-systems.

-Elon Musk's original proposed Hyperloop Alpha, which runs in a 2.23m (7ft4") diameter tube, at an absolute pressure of 100 Pa ( 1/1000 atmosphere).
+Elon Musk's proposed Hyperloop Alpha in August 2013, which ran in a 2.23m (7ft4") diameter tube, at an absolute pressure of 100 Pa ( 1/1000 atmosphere).
 It used air bearing skis, with an air compressor to provide air.
-Acceleration thrust is from linear motors on limited sections of the track.
+Acceleration thrust was from linear motors on limited sections of the track.

 Hyperloop Cheetah